↑

 Create!

 Add the all purpose flour, baking soda, ground cinnamon, ground ginger, ground nutmeg, ground allspice, and salt in a medium bowl.
 Mix well.
+Set aside.

 Slowly add the milk and then gradually add the flour mixture until evenly blended, scraping down the side of the bowl as necessary.
+Do not over-mix.

 Add the butter to the bowl of an electric mixer and beat until somewhat whipped.